*A.A. Jenkins, PhD (Chair)—mild/moderate disabilities, content

 Both Plan A and Plan B are offered.
 Six credit hours of SPED 700 are required for Plan A, and additional work in statistical analysis and research design may be necessary.
 Plan B requires a master’s paper/project or a written comprehensive examination and a minimum of 1 credit of SPED 699.

-Graduates of the teacher education option are eligible to be recommended for teacher licensure and receive the Hawai‘i professional teacher certification in special education.
-They are qualified to work with students who have mild/moderate or severe disabilities in a direct teaching, self-contained, or resource setting, at preschool, elementary, or secondary levels, or to act as special education resource managers and as collaborative consultants to general educators.
+Graduates of the teacher education option are eligible to be recommended for teacher licensure and receive the Hawai‘i Professional Teacher Certification in Special Education or in Deaf Education.
+They are qualified to work with students who have mild/moderate or severe disabilities or those who are deaf or hard of hearing, in a direct teaching, self-contained, or resource setting, at preschool, elementary, or secondary levels, or to act as special education resource managers and as collaborative consultants to general educators.
 Graduates of the interdisciplinary studies option do not qualify for teacher licensure but may seek positions in related fields and services.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.